phoebetwong/phoebetwong.github.io/resume.md

 ### The World Bank Group, Washington DC, Nov 2011 - May 2015
 *Consultant, Europe and Central Asia, Poverty Reduction & Economic Management Unit*
-- Developed and built a fiscal database for the Europe and Central Asia region through collaboration with the World Bank country offices to monitor the Euro-zone crisis.
-Analyzed macro and financial indicators in the region.
+- Developed and built a fiscal database for the Europe and Central Asia region through collaboration with the World Bank country offices.
+Analyzed macro and financial indicators in the region to monitor the Euro-zone crisis.
 <br>

 *Consultant, Development Economics & Chief Economist, Macroeconomics & Growth Unit*
 - Analyzed Peru census data using various microeconometric models with STATA for a paper on the socioeconomic impacts of mining activity in Peru, published in a peer-reviewed journal.<br>

 *Consultant, Latin America & the Caribbean, Financial Management Unit*
-- Authored a grant proposal for a regional study on public financial management reforms and the quality of public service provision in the Latin America & Caribbean region.
+- Conducted regional study on public financial management reforms and the quality of public service provision in the Latin America & Caribbean region.
 <br>

 ### American University, Washington DC, Aug 2009 - May 2012